amywlchong/full-stack-open/final-blog-app/backend/README.md

 ## Available Scripts

-In the project directory, you can run the following scripts.\
+In the project directory, you can run:

+### `npm install`

+Install the project dependencies.

+### `npm start`

+Starts the Node.js server in production mode using the 'index.js' entry point.\
 For `npm start` and `npm run dev`, open [http://localhost:3003/api/blogs](http://localhost:3003/api/blogs) to view the state of the server in your browser.\
 The port number (3003) could be different if you've set the PORT environment variable to something else.

-### `npm start`

-Starts the Node.js server in production mode using the 'index.js' entry point.

 ### `npm run dev`